 Hi, I’m HANA.

-My background in both psychology and dance gives me a unique lens on what it means to be human.
-At our core, we have an innate desire to move freely, express ourselves, and connect with others.
-And yet, depending on our conditioning, circumstances, and lived experiences, many of us have also known anxiety, depression, pain, and loneliness.
+At our core, we have an innate desire to move freely, express ourselves, and feel connected.
+And yet, depending on our conditioning, circumstances, and lived experiences, many of us also come to know anxiety, depression, pain, and loneliness.
 I’m interested in exploring these experiences with you.
-While it’s often easy to share life when things feel good, it can be much harder to stay connected or make sense of ourselves when we’re struggling.
-The truth is, feeling confused, overwhelmed, or nervous is a very human experience—and you don’t have to move through it alone.
-Learning to navigate both the ups and downs of life takes practice, compassion, and connection.
+While it’s often easier to share life when things feel good, it can be much harder to stay connected or make sense of ourselves when we’re struggling.
+Feeling confused, overwhelmed, or uncertain is a deeply human experience — and you don’t have to move through it alone.

-Other influences - CBT, IFS, Expressive, Art, DBT
+Other influences - CBT, IFS, Expressive, Art, DBT,

 My Approach